 Midtown is centrally located between Uptown and the residential neighborhoods of Cherry, Elizabeth, and Dilworth.
 Connecting Midtown to Freedom Park and Dilworth is a greenway called The Little Sugar Creek which has future plans to connect to the First Ward, Uptown, and Cross-Charlotte Trail.

 Cherry is a Charlotte hood that is a sister neighborhood to Myers Park.
-When John Myers originally sold part of his farm his goal was to create a great suburb for people to live.
-Nestled between Uptown, Myers Park and Elizabeth.
-Loaded with great looking bungalows, the streets of Cherry are lined with mature trees and sidewalks.
+When John Myers originally sold part of his farm his goal was to create a great suburb for people to live in.
+Nestled between Uptown, Myers Park, and Elizabeth.
+Loaded with great-looking bungalows, the streets of Cherry are lined with mature trees and sidewalks.

-Cherry is one of the neighborhoods in Charlotte that is sometimes overlooked by it's 'big brother' Myers Park.
-This mean you can likely find a better return on investment since everyone else is going to be competing to be in the Myers Park neighborhood.
-Cherry has quite a lot of pros, not the least of which is it's location!
+Cherry is one of the neighborhoods in Charlotte that is sometimes overlooked by its 'big brother' Myers Park.
+This means you can likely find a better return on investment since everyone else is going to be competing to be in the Myers Park neighborhood.
+Cherry has quite a lot of pros, not the least of which is its location!

 The proximity to downtown Charlotte allows for a great walkability factor for those looking to ditch their cars.

-One of Charlotte’s most scenic neighborhoods is Foxcroft.
-As a neighbor to Myers Park, Foxcroft has a similar mature landscaping and street lined trees.
+One of Charlotte’s most scenic neighborhoods in Foxcroft.
+As a neighbor to Myers Park, Foxcroft has a similar mature landscaping and street-lined trees.
 The Charlotte suburb offers a number of charming bungalows and colonials to residents.
 Foxcroft offers a number of benefits that Myers Park does as well, including one of the better-ranked school districts.

 The neighborhood is absolutely beautiful.
 Homes in Foxcroft range from half a million to upwards of 3 million.